-- 1 Complete and pass the Hemodialysis, Inc. technician training program. - 2 Pass a National Commercially available examination or Standardized Test or a stateapproved standardized test.
-The following is a list of examinations/tests available: - 3 Obtain a Certified Hemodialysis Technician Initial/Renewal Application form from the State of California Department of Public Health (CDPH).
-An application form can be obtained by the personnel department at Hemodialysis, Inc. or downloaded at www.cdph.ca.gov.

-- 4 Read and fill out CDPH application.
+- 1 Complete and pass the Hemodialysis, Inc. technician training program. - 2 Pass a National Commercially available examination or Standardized Test or a state-approved standardized test. - 3 Obtain a Certified Hemodialysis Technician Initial/Renewal Application form from the State of California Department of Public Health (CDPH).
+An application form can be obtained by the personnel department at Hemodialysis, Inc. or downloaded at www.cdph.ca.gov. - 4 Read and fill out CDPH application.
 The application requires the signature of the RN who conducted your examination at Hemodialysis, Inc. - 5 Submit completed application form to CDPH with copies of the following: - a.
 Verification of passing National Commercial examination or Standardized Test - b.
 Transcript of Record and Certificate of Completion issued by the American Dialysis College/Hemodialysis, Inc. - 6 Make copies of your Transcript of Record and Certificate of Completion issued for your own records.
 You will need them.